SharedControlAutonomousDriving/scad_tot/docs/NATIVE_INSTALL.md

 # Native Installation

-To install the project locally on your system (instead of using the Docker image), follow the instructions in this document.
+To install the project locally on your system, follow the instructions in this document.

 ## Project Installation